 - 1. Poor in spirit

 - 2. Mourners

 - 3. Meek

-- 4. Hunger and thirst after righteousness
+- 4. Ones who hunger and thirst after righteousness

 - 5. Merciful

 - 6. Pure in heart

 - 7. Peacemakers

-- 8. Persevere through persecution
+- 8. Ones who persevere through persecution

 - d.
-Preachers, elders, Bible School Teachers, and the like who won't be faithful and accountable to the landlord, who do not appropriately tend to God's vineyard or shepherd God's flock and subsequently do not produce fruits in God's Kingdom, should just be tarred and feather, and run out on a rail.
+Preachers, elders, Bible school teachers, and the like who won't be faithful and accountable to the landlord, who do not appropriately tend to God's vineyard or shepherd God's flock and subsequently do not produce fruits in God's Kingdom, should just be tarred and feathered, and run out on a rail.
 For they are rejecting the capstone; they are crucifying the Son of God all over again.
 The people of God should not put up with such!

 - e.
 And our parable says, "God won't put up with such nonsense either."

 - f.
 And I don't like that, but it is "The Word of the Lord."